Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 Tea and coffee that never quite taste right, regardless of quality

 If you've spent money on a kitchen remodel, an under-sink filter is essentially insurance on your investment.
 The $150–$400 upfront cost is nothing compared to refinishing or replacing a $300+ artisan faucet.
+When calculating your overall kitchen remodel cost 2026, factoring in a filtration system is a small price to pay to protect your expensive fixtures and surfaces from long-term mineral damage.

 DIY Installation Guide: Under a Sink in a Small Kitchen